-What is immediately clear from the book, and from those that Eric encounters, is just how misunderstood and mistreated autism is.
+What is immediately clear from the book, and from those that Garcia encounters, is just how misunderstood autism is.

 “That is why it is so essential for autistic people to be included in all parts of the conversation and why the conversation itself needs to change,” Eric says.

 Garcia has done a remarkable job at shedding a light on an extremely important topic, and it’s my hope that people can read this book and walk away with a new perspective and understanding of autism.
 I certainly learned a lot from this book.

 We’re Not Broken is an essential read not only for parents, friends, doctors, teachers, and researchers, but for everyone.

 Eric Garcia is a journalist based in Washington, D.C.
 Previously, he was an assistant editor at the Washington Post's Outlook section and an associate editor at The Hill and a correspondent for National Journal, MarketWatch and Roll Call.
 He has also written for the Daily Beast, the New Republic, and Salon.com.
 Garcia is a graduate of the University of North Carolina at Chapel Hill.